MaoZiming/MaoZiming.github.io/_pages/about.md

 ---
 permalink: /
-title: "My page!"
+title: "About me"
-excerpt: "My page!"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/